-Bell Shakespeare’s Julius Caesar is coming to the end of a long national tour with just two stops to go, Canberra and Sydney.
+Bell Shakespeare’s Julius Caesar is coming to the end of a long national tour with just a few weeks left at the Sydney Opera House.

 The actors – the most culturally diverse group of artists Bell Shakespeare has ever taken on the road – take a moment to share with Audrey Journal their experiences of the power of colour positive casting.

 It is pretty amazing.
 My first Shakespeare.
 Ever.

 I still can’t believe I’m doing it.